Arifi512/simple-hello/README.md

 ## To run project
 1- To clone project in to your system and run `git clone https://github.com/Arifi512/simple-hello.git` into a location

-2- Synthesize project with `cdk synth' command
+2- Synthesize project with `cdk synth` command

 3- Use `cdk bootstrap` in first time to deploy project